mattcoder2020/Caikeduo/README.md

 in Linux environment, run installupgrade.sh to install the application and db docker containers

-in Windows environment, run installupgrade.ps to install the application and db docker containers
+in Windows environment, run installupgrade.ps1 to install the application and db docker containers

 Navigate to http://localhost:4200 and start to navigate the web site.